pareshppp/llm-finetuning-cookbook/README.md

 *   **Key Concepts:** LoRA, PEFT, `SFTTrainer`, ChatML/Instruction formatting.
 *   **Steps:**
     1. Load a dataset (e.g., `mlabonne/guanaco-llama2-1k`).
+    2. Introduce Weights & Biases (W&B) and Show the simple one-line integration (report_to="wandb" in TrainingArguments).
-    2. Format the dataset into a consistent prompt structure.
+    3. Format the dataset into a consistent prompt structure.
-    3. Load a base model and tokenizer in 4-bit using `bitsandbytes`.
+    4. Load a base model and tokenizer in 4-bit using `bitsandbytes`.
-    4. Define a `LoraConfig` from PEFT.
+    5. Define a `LoraConfig` from PEFT.
 Explain parameters like `r`, `lora_alpha`, `target_modules`.
-    5. Instantiate the `SFTTrainer` from TRL.
+    6. Instantiate the `SFTTrainer` from TRL.
-    6. Run the training.
+    7. Run the training.
-    7. Perform inference with the adapter.
+    8. Perform inference with the adapter.
-    8.  **Crucially:** Merge the LoRA adapter with the base model and save the final, merged model.
+    9.  **Crucially:** Merge the LoRA adapter with the base model and save the final, merged model.

+#### `01b_SFT_for_Structured_Output_JSON.ipynb`
+*   **Objective:** A huge number of real-world use cases aren't about chat; they're about getting reliable JSON or structured output.
+*   **Key Concepts:** Full finetuning vs. LoRA, resource requirements (VRAM, time).
+*   **Steps:**
+    1. Explain the importance of structured output.
+    2. Show how to create a dataset where the "assistant" response is always a valid JSON object.
+    3. Finetune a model on this data.
+    4. At inference time, show how to use techniques like JSON mode in vLLM or other libraries to guarantee valid JSON output.

 #### `02_Full_Parameter_SFT_with_TRL.ipynb`
 *   **Objective:** Understand the trade-offs of full finetuning.